imightexist/boringclicker/README.md

 # boringclicker

 clicker game but its very shitty

-<br>see it in action: https://peppered-diligent-lathe.glitch.me/
+see it in action: https://peppered-diligent-lathe.glitch.me/

+#easter eggs
-<br>to enable cheat mode click the "Just click!" text
+- to enable cheat mode click the "Just click!" text